eformsignen/eformsignen.github.io/help/chapter5.rst

 -  `Document <#document>`__\ **:** Enters the document number or ID in the document itself.

-Accessing Component Properties
+Accessing Field Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every component has its own detailed settings called **OZ Component Properties**.
-The properties of each component can be accessed by
+Every field has its own detailed settings called **OZ Field Properties**.
+The properties of each field can be accessed by
-selecting a component and then clicking the property icon or the **Properties** menu.
+selecting a field and then clicking the property icon or the **Properties** menu.

 .. figure:: resources/checking-components-properties.png
-   :alt: Accessing Component Properties
+   :alt: Accessing Field Properties
    :width: 730px

 .. note::

-   All components must have an ID.
-An ID is automatically generated when you create a component, but it is recommended to rename it to
+   All fields must have an ID.
+An ID is automatically generated when you create a field, but it is recommended to rename it to
    something you can easily recognize.
-For example, you can rename the ID of a component for entering John Doe, Jane Doe, etc. as 'name'.
+For example, you can rename the ID of a field for entering John Doe, Jane Doe, etc. as 'name'.
 By
-   doing so, it is easier to identify components when deciding whether to display a field to a specific user when you are configuring the Field settings of a template.
+   doing so, it is easier to identify fields when deciding whether to display a field to a specific user when you are configuring the Field settings of a template.

-Adding components
+Adding fields
 ~~~~~~~~~~~~~~~~~~~~~~

-**Method 1: Adding Components by Clicking a Component Type**
+**Method 1: Adding Fields by Clicking a Field Type**

-1. Open Word or PowerPoint and select the location in the document where you want to add the component.
+1. Open Word or PowerPoint and select the location in the document where you want to add the field.

 .. figure:: resources/ozinword_1.png
-   :alt: Method 1: Adding Components by Clicking a Component Type in Word or PowerPoint (1)
+   :alt: Method 1: Adding Fields by Clicking a Field Type in Word or PowerPoint (1)
    :width: 700px

-2. Click the component type you want to add in the ribbon menu of **OZ in Word** or **OZ in PowerPoint**.
+2. Click the field type you want to add in the ribbon menu of **OZ in Word** or **OZ in PowerPoint**.

 .. figure:: resources/ozinword_2.png
-   :alt: Method 1: Adding Components by Clicking a Component Type in Word or PowerPoint (2)
+   :alt: Method 1: Adding Fields by Clicking a Field Type in Word or PowerPoint (2)
    :width: 700px

-3. Adjust the size of the component.
+3. Adjust the size of the field.

 .. figure:: resources/ozinword_3.png
-   :alt: Method 1: Adding Components by Clicking a Component Type in Word or PowerPoint (2)
+   :alt: Method 1: Adding Fields by Clicking a Field Type in Word or PowerPoint (2)
    :width: 700px

-**Method 2: Adding Components by Drawing a Component**
+**Method 2: Adding Fields by Drawing a Field**

 1. Open Word or PowerPoint and go to the **OZ in Word/Powerpoint** ribbon menu.

-2. Click the **Drawing Component** icon and select the component type you want to add in the drop-down menu displayed.
+2. Click the **Drawing Component** icon and select the field type you want to add in the drop-down menu displayed.

 .. figure:: resources/ozinword_2_1.png
-   :alt: Method 2: Adding Components by Drawing a Component in Word or PowerPoint (1)
+   :alt: Method 2: Adding Field by Drawing a Field in Word or PowerPoint (1)
    :width: 700px

-3. Add the component in the position and size you want.
+3. Add the field in the position and size you want.

 .. figure:: resources/ozinword_2_2.png
-   :alt: Method 2: Adding Components by Drawing a Component in Word or PowerPoint (2)
+   :alt: Method 2: Adding Fields by Drawing a Field in Word or PowerPoint (2)
    :width: 700px

-Deleting components
+Deleting fields
 ~~~~~~~~~~~~~~~~~~~~~~~

-Select the component you want to delete and then click the **Delete** icon (|image2|) in the **OZ in Office** menu.
-You can also select and delete multiple components.
+Select the field you want to delete and then click the **Delete** icon (|image2|) in the **OZ in Office** menu.
+You can also select and delete multiple fields.

-How to Use Each Component Type
+How to Use Each Field Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-eformsign provides various types of components such as check box, combo box, text, and signature through Microsoft Office’s **OZ in Office** ribbon menu.
+eformsign provides various types of fields such as check box, combo box, text, and signature through Microsoft Office’s **OZ in Office** ribbon menu.

-All components of **OZ in Office** have both common and unique properties.
-You can view both the common and unique properties of components in the **OZ Component Properties** tab.
+All fields of **OZ in Office** have both common and unique properties.
+You can view both the common and unique properties of fields in the **OZ Component Properties** tab.
 Common properties include ID and Tooltip Text, and the meaning of each property is as follows:

--  **ID:** Unique ID that identifies each component.
-You can use the component ID to set a field to be required or inaccessible when setting fields in the workflow and to download data in CSV format.
+-  **ID:** Unique ID that identifies each field.
+You can use the field ID to set a field to be required or inaccessible when setting fields in the workflow and to download data in CSV format.

--  **Tooltip Text:** In Windows, the text in the Tooltip Text box of a component is displayed in the form of a speech bubble when hovering the mouse over the component.
-In mobile, the text is displayed on the quick type bar when clicking on the component.
+-  **Tooltip Text:** In Windows, the text in the Tooltip Text box of a field is displayed in the form of a speech bubble when hovering the mouse over the field.
+In mobile, the text is displayed on the quick type bar when clicking on the field.

 .. note::

-   To open the **OZ Component Properties** window, click on a component and then click the **Properties** icon (|image3| ) in the **OZ in Office** ribbon menu.
+   To open the **OZ Component Properties** window, click on a field and then click the **Properties** icon (|image3| ) in the **OZ in Office** ribbon menu.

 .. note::

-   The Tooltip Text feature is not provided for the Info group including User, Date, Document, and Label component types.
+   The Tooltip Text feature is not provided for the Info group including User, Date, Document, and Label field types.

-The description of each component type provided in eformsign is as follows.
+The description of each field type provided in eformsign is as follows.

 .. _signature:
 Signature
 --------------------

-This component is used for signing a signature on a document.
+This field is used for signing a signature on a document.

 |image14|